appbaseio/Docs/content/docs/reactivesearch/react/search/searchbox.md

 |------|----------|
 |  `Object` |   Yes   |

-Specify additional options for fetching featured suggestions.
+Specify additional options for fetching recent document suggestions.

 It can accept the following keys:
 - sectionLabel: `string | JSX` Label of the division under which all document suggestions are shown